Mandy Muller Associate Professor, Department of Microbiology, UMass Amherst email@example.com

 Jacob Miles Third Year Doctoral Student, Department Of Microbiology, UMass Amherst, firstname.lastname@example.org

 Education: -Pittsford Mendon High School, Pittsford, NY -B.S. of Forensic Science and B.S. of Biotechnology University of New Haven, New Haven, CT

 Research Interests: Bacteriophages (Phage therapy), Viral-Host interactions, Biofilms, Antibiotic Resistance, Gut Flora, Chaperone Proteins, Prions

 About Me: My interests in microbiology developed during my undergraduate studies when I was exposed to bacteriophages and biofilms.
 I currently hope to one day pursue research relating to viral importance in prion based diseases and conditions involving protein plaques, such as Alzheimer’s, as well as the application of bacteriophages in combating the further development of antibiotic resistance and as a means of disrupting biofilms.
 In my free time I enjoy reading, creative writing, cooking, and miniature painting.

 Quentin Bethune: Undergraduate Student, Department of Biochemistry & Molecular Biology, UMass Amherst.
-Now in the Post-Bac program at the Harvard T.H.
-Chan School of Public Health in Boston.
+Now Associate Scientist, Upstream Process Development at Pfizer.

 Aman Srivastav: Undergraduate Student, Department of Biology, UMass Amherst.
-Now a Research Associate in the cardiology department at Brigham and Women’s Hospital in Boston.
+Now a student at TCU School of Medicine in Fort Worth, Texas